sanand34/file-share-and-messaging-application/README.md

 })
 ```

-The message service is similar

-to the file upload system.Here

-User name,message and current

-time along with the group’s uuid

-is sent to the pusher and made

-available for the connections with same group uuid to
+The message service is similar to the file upload system.Here User name,message and current time along with the group’s uuid is sent to the pusher and made available for the connections with same group uuid to get the data

-Get the data

 ### Backend Architecture

-The backend is developed in NodeJS and the rest api is created using
-ExpressJS .PusherJS is used for sending data to the active pusher connections.
+The backend is developed in NodeJS and the rest api is created using ExpressJS .PusherJS is used for sending data to the active pusher connections.

 ### API Endpoints